Robust Low-Rank Sparse Framework for Video-Based Affective Computing: Related Work

 \subsection{Low-Rank Sparse Modeling for Emotion Representation Learning}

-Low-rank sparse modeling originates from high dimensional statistics and signal decomposition theory, aiming to separate complex observations into a low-rank global structure and a sparse local perturbation for structured information extraction and noise suppression.
-Robust principal component analysis \cite{candes2011rpca} first formalized this concept, representing data as the sum of a low-rank matrix and a sparse matrix.
-Under incoherence conditions, this decomposition ensures identifiability and robustness to noise~\cite{bertsimas2023slr}.
-It has since been successfully applied to video representation learning, motion segmentation, and dynamic scene analysis, showing strong generalization and stability~\cite{lin2021sparsesampling,zhang2023sparsedgcnn}.
-Recent studies extended this idea to deep models via low-rank attention and sparse GCNs, which reduced redundancy while preserving expressive power~\cite{li2024fusion,yi2025vacsurvey}.
+Low-rank sparse modeling originates from high-dimensional statistics and signal decomposition theory, aiming to separate complex observations into a low-rank global structure and a sparse local perturbation for structured information extraction and noise suppression.
+Robust principal component analysis (RPCA) \cite{candes2011rpca} first formalized this concept by representing data as the sum of a low-rank matrix and a sparse matrix, offering a theoretically grounded decomposition for separating global trends from outliers.
+Under incoherence conditions, this decomposition ensures identifiability and robustness to noise~\cite{bertsimas2023slr}, which makes it a natural choice for modeling signals with stable backgrounds and bursty events.
+Beyond classical RPCA, subsequent works in sparse representation and structured regularization further extended low-rank and sparsity priors to dynamic settings, where temporal continuity and spatial locality can be jointly exploited for more reliable decomposition.

+This principle has been widely applied to video representation learning, motion segmentation, and dynamic scene analysis, showing strong generalization and stability~\cite{zhang2023sparsedgcnn}.
+In these applications, low-rank structures often correspond to slowly changing scene content or consistent motion patterns, while sparse components capture salient events, local motion discontinuities, or rare but informative observations.
+Recent studies extended this idea to deep models via low-rank attention, low-rank factorization, and sparse graph modeling, which reduce redundancy while preserving expressive power~\cite{yi2025vacsurvey}.